-28. The most widely known among Leibniz's descriptions of the crucial incompetencies within the work of Isaac Newton are from the so-called Leibniz-Clarke correspondence.
-A convenient reference on this is found in the quantum of action.
-Otherwise, a minority among notable professionals has staked its reputations upon exposing one or more among the additional incompetencies in the Newtonian scheme.
-Perhaps, the event which the Newtonians found the most embarrassing of all, occurred when the economist John Maynard Keynes was entrusted with examining the contents of the chest of Newton's private papers; Keynes showed that Newton's work had been chiefly kookery in the field of black magic, with virtually nothing of redeemably scientific interest among all of those papers.
+31. For an historical account of Planck's discovery and the attack upon nority among notable professionals has staked its reputations upon exposing one or more among the additional incompetencies in the Newtonian scheme.32 Perhaps, the event which the Newtonians found the most embarrassing of all, occurred when the economist John Maynard Keynes was entrusted with examining the contents of the chest of Newton's private papers; Keynes showed that Newton's work had been chiefly kookery in the field of black magic, with virtually nothing of redeemably scientific interest among all of those papers.33 key to what makes today's generally accepted classroom "mathematical economics" worse than worthless as a way of representing the way in which economies actually do, or should function.